Tile Calculator

 Tile size reference

-Tile count and grout weight per 100 sq ft (≈ 9.3 m²) at the standard 1/8″ (3 mm) joint, computed at render time from the calculator’s formula so the values match calculator output exactly.
+Tile count and grout weight for a standard reference area and joint width.
+Values are computed from the calculator’s formula so they match calculator output.
 Smaller tiles have more linear feet of joint per square foot of installation, so they need more grout.

 Pattern reference